Clergy & Leadership

 Upon his graduation from seminary, Fr Nicholas was assigned as the pastoral assistant at the parish of St. Spyridon Cathedral in Worcester, MA.
 He was ordained by His Eminence Metropolitan Methodios of Boston as a deacon on March 7th, 2018, and as a priest on March 11th, 2018, and continued to serve at the parish of St. Spyridon as the assistant priest until his transfer to Nashua, NH on November 1st, 2020.

-Historically, clergy and laity have worked together in dealing with matters of the Church’s life.
-The Parish Council is an example of the synergy of clergy and laity; it is a vehicle for implementing the ongoing mission of the Church and planning the necessary strategies, policies, procedures, and activities that will enable the Parish to move forward in accomplishing God’s work.
-The Parish Council works, together with the priest of our community, to administer the parish according to Uniform Parish Regulations (UPR) as set forth by the Greek Orthodox Archdiocese of America.
+The Parish Council is an example of the synergy between clergy and laity; it is a vehicle for implementing the ongoing mission of the Church and planning the necessary strategies, policies, procedures, and activities that will enable the Parish to move forward in accomplishing God’s work.
+The Parish Council works, together with the priest of our community, to guide the parish according to Charter and Uniform Parish Regulations (UPR) as set forth by the Greek Orthodox Archdiocese of America.